-Class meetings: Class meetings will typically consist of lecture and discussion.
+Class meetings: Each class meeting will consist of lecture and discussion.
 Discussions may take place as an entire class or in small groups.
 Discussion will be supported by both in-class and homework assignments.
 Not all material covered in the reading will be covered in the class meetings, and not all material covered in class meetings will be addressed in the readings.
 You are responsible for material from both the readings and lecture.